The Steps of Plastics Recycling

 3. Deposit bottles in the bin – not the trash.

 A “bottle” is a container that has a neck or an opening that is smaller than the base.
 Plastic bottles are among the most readily recycled plastics, but there’s still a lot we can do to recycle more of them.
-Here’s the problem: lightweight, shatterproof plastic beverage bottles are ideal to take on the go – to work, to school, to the gym, on errands, and just about anywhere.
+Look for beverage return bins at your work, school, and just about anywhere.

 There are exciting new technological advances that allow bags to be recycled into new bags or wonderful plastic lumber products such as siding, decking, patio furniture, laminate sub-flooring etc. Alberta has one of the best recycling rates on bags in the country.
 Albertans have an 88% recycling and reuse rate (about 30% recycling and 50% reused for a secondary purpose usually as a garbage container).
 The recovery structure in Alberta is a combination of take-back to retail, curbside and depots.
 For more information on plastic bag recycling visit the website www.myplasticbags.ca.
 To find the closest film recycling drop-off in your area visit this page: https://www.plasticfilmrecycling.org/